UKHO/devops-gated-infrastructure-deploy/docs/template-parameters-in-detail.md

 ## ManualVerificationMode

 Controls whether Manual Verfification is to be triggered when changes are detected.
 Valid values are: `Disabled`, `HaltOnDestroy` and `HaltOnAny`.
 Default behaviour if value not provided is HaltOnDestroy.
+A common strategy would be to have HaltOnX for live environment and Disabled for all other environments.

 ## TerraformArtifact